Zhang-VISLab/Zhang-VISLab.github.io/_pages/publications.md

 P37.
 Anil Kag, Ziming Zhang, Venkatesh Saligrama. **RNNs Incrementally Evolving on an Equilibrium Manifold: A Panacea for Vanishing and Exploding Gradients?** *In Proceeding of International Conference on Learning Representations (ICLR), 2020.*

 P36.
-Ziming Zhang^*, Wenchi Ma^*, Yuanwei Wu, Guanghui Wang. **Self-Orthogonality Module: A Network Architecture Plug-in for Learning Orthogonal Filters**. *In Proceeding of Winter Conference on Applications of Computer Vision (WACV), 2020.*
+Ziming Zhang^{*}, Wenchi Ma^*, Yuanwei Wu, Guanghui Wang. **Self-Orthogonality Module: A Network Architecture Plug-in for Learning Orthogonal Filters**. *In Proceeding of Winter Conference on Applications of Computer Vision (WACV), 2020.*

 P35.
 Wenju Xu, Guanghui Wang, Alan Sullivan, Ziming Zhang. **Towards Learning Affine-Invariant Representations via Data-Efficient CNNs**. *In Proceeding of Winter Conference on Applications of Computer Vision (WACV), 2020.*